 The Lifesaving Society carries a variety of first aid supplies, CPR training manikins, and AED Trainers.
 Visit www.lifeguarddepot.com to purchase.
+Recertification: Emergency First Aid course.

 Fees: The Lifesaving Society exam fee applies to successful candidates only.

-Workplace Standard First Aid (16 hr.): Includes CPR-C certification.
-Standard First Aid provides comprehensive training covering all aspects of first aid.
+□ Workplace Standard First Aid (16 hr.): Includes CPR-C

+certification.
+Workplace Standard First Aid provides comprehensive training covering all aspects of first aid.
 Workplace Standard First Aid incorporates Emergency First Aid and is designed for those who require a more in-depth understanding of first aid including: legal implications of first aid treatment, spinal injuries, heat or cold injuries, bone and joint injuries, chest injuries, and medical emergencies.